longhorn/longhorn/enhancements/20230807-backingimage-backup-support.md

 5. In `BackingImageDataSourceController`
     - No need to change, it will create the `BackingImageDataSourcePod` to do the restore.
 6. In `BackingImageManager - data_source`
-    - When init the service, if the type is `restore`, then restore from `backup-url` by resquesting sync service in the same pod.
+    - When init the service, if the type is `restore`, then restore from `backup-url` by requesting sync service in the same pod.
         ```go
         requestURL := fmt.Sprintf("http://%s/v1/files", client.Remote)
         req, err := http.NewRequest("POST", requestURL, nil)